rjourde/CheatyJSON/README.md

 Usage
 -------------

-This framework couldn't be simpler to use.
-It provides a class named **JSONSerializable** you can inherit from.
+This framework provides a class named **JSONSerializable** you can inherit from.

 When inherited, this class gives you some useful functions, such as

 `JSONString()`